abhi0444/Inshorts-api/README.md

 # News-weather
-A simple News and Weather app
+A simple News and Weather api